BBVA/qed/rtd_docs/source/use_cases/documentation.rst

 QED is a **tamper evident** storage, that is that QED it can be deployed in untrusted servers, because of the way QED stores the transactions.

+In this Use case we will try to explain in mundane terms why QED is worth the effort to be used as warranteer.

 Trust the untrustable
 ---------------------